 Doing the keto diet means eating high-fat, low-carb foods.
 Sounds counterintuitive to eat lots of fat, right?

 The science behind it says that when you eat the right balance of fat and proteins, your body enters a state of metabolic ketosis.
-This is where you start to burn fats in the body, and your liver processes ketone, which are good for your brain.
+This is where you start to burn fats in the body, and your liver processes ketone, which is good for your brain.